Eddie Brocklesby

-Edwina Brocklesby is the founder and director of Silverfit, a charity dedicated to the promotion of the health benefits of physical activity for older people. and triathlete.
+Edwina Brocklesby BEM (1943–) is the founder and director of Silverfit, a charity dedicated to the promotion of the health benefits of physical activity for older people. and triathlete.

-Eddie started running at age 50 and at the age of 74 became the oldest British woman to complete an Ironman triathlon.
+Eddie started running at age 50 following the loss of her husband to cancer, and at the age of 74 became the oldest British woman to complete an Ironman triathlon.

-Born in 1943 Edwina was a social worker for 50 years, educated at the University of Nottingham with a bachelor's degree in Economics and them the University of Leicester in 1963 with a PhD relating to Adoption and Contact in 2009.
+Born in 1943 Edwina was a social worker for 50 years, educated at the University of Nottingham with a bachelor's degree in Economics and Maths and then the University of Leicester with a PhD thesis titled "Just letterbox? : a study of indirect contact in adoption" in 2004.